101 Gardening Secrets the Experts Never Tell You

 - One quart warm water

 - Two tablespoons hot sauce

 When you or a family member goes to the barber, save the hair and sprinkle it around the garden.
 This also will keep rabbits and groundhogs out.

 Hair Is Great for the Garden

-* Fertilizer that adds a significant amounts of nitrogen to the soil.
+-Fertilizer that adds a significant amount of nitrogen to the soil.

 How Many Squash Plants Should I Grow?

-- Six to eight squash plants will provide all the squash you need for a family of 4-6.
+- Six to eight squash plants will provide all the squash you need for a family of four to six.

 - You will need to keep the squash picked off and you'll want to be gentle removing the mature squash.
 I like to pick mine while they are smaller than those you see in the store.
 If you do this, the plants will keep producing more blooms and more squash.
 If you stop picking the squash, they will get so big you can't use them and the plants will stop producing more.